denton85/dsinventory/README.md

 Shoutout to **Nujank** for the inspiration and teaching me how to do stuff.

 This is an extremely simple Inventory System for Godot (works in 4.4, not sure about earlier versions).
-Does not yet support Item Stacks (quantities of items in the same slot), for now it just holds one item per slot.
-Quantities will come at a later time.

 Currently, the system should work if you follow these steps (also let me know if it doesn't work):